naveendev250/carDekho/README.md

 # 🚗 Car Recommendation MVP
+> **Note: When running the live URL, please wait a minute as render service takes time after a period of inactivity.**
 ## 🧠 What did I build and why?
 What did I deliberately cut?

 I built an MVP that allows users to input their car preferences such as: